Research & Stock Picks

 Out of the Woods

 New management unlocks value & balance sheet repair.
-BWPT, one of leading RSPO-certified mills operator in Indonesia, has installed new management (two commissioners from FELDA and one indepent commissioner) on its 7 January EGM and is in the midst of a pivotal balance-sheet transformation phase.
+BWPT, one of the leading RSPO-certified mill operators in Indonesia, is in the midst of a pivotal balance-sheet transformation phase, reinforced by the installation of new management team members (two commissioners from FELDA and one independent commissioner) on its 7 January EGM.
 The company is deleveraging and undergoing quasi-reorganization, which we expect to unlock BWPT’s substantial valuation upside partly through elimination of IDR 3.9tn in accumulated losses, restoring ability to distribute dividends.
 On the balance sheet side, BWPT targets to reduce interest-bearing debt from IDR 4.4tn in 2024 to IDR 2.9tn by 2027F, reflecting net gearing reduction from 180% to a much more manageable of 73% over the same period.
 Operationally, BWPT aims to increase mill capacity, focusing on improving productivity.
 Thus, on accelerating profitability and reinstated dividend distribution, BWPT is a BUY with TP of IDR 450 (210% upside), implying 2026F EV/ha of USD 14k, in-line with the sector’s average.

 RSPO status: well positioned to cater towards premium CPO overseas markets.
 With four out of seven mills already in compliance, BWPT plans to achieve full RSPO certified status, by adding one RSPO mill per annum, on track to accomplish full certification by 2027F.
 This should raise its appeal to premium buyers and enhance long-term sales stability, positioning BWPT favorably as global supply chains increasingly tighten CPO sustainability requirements.
 With regulators and major FMCG players shifting toward traceable, certified CPO sources, BWPT’s early ESG advantage becomes a structural tailwind—supporting stronger price realization, greater customer stickiness, and potential valuation multiple expansion over time.